unagiootoro/ruby-dnn/README.md

 ```

-Currently, only simple Japanese documents are available.
 Please refer to examples for basic usage.
 If you want to know more detailed information, please refer to the source code.

 ## Implemented